How Long is a UFC Fight Night? | Easily Explained

-If a scheduled 15 minute fight does not last 15 minutes, due to a fighter being able to submit or knockout his opponent, the card will fly by.
-That fight will have ended, and the next fight will began shortly after.
+If a scheduled 15 minute fight, does not last 15 minutes due to a fighter submitting or knocking out his opponent, the card will go by much faster.

-Kattar vs Chikadze had a total of 10 fights for the night.
+For perspective, the Kattar vs Chikadze card had a total of 10 fights for the night.